Quarterly Financial Report for the Quarter Ended September 30, 2014

 DND/CAF reviewed spending and programs to ensure they are effective and efficient, as well as responding to the priorities of Canadians.
 DND/CAF Budget 2012 initiatives focus on process reform, administrative efficiencies, reducing reliance on contracted services, and rebalancing the workforce.
 This allowed the DND/CAF to ensure the right people with the right experience were in place to realize the important missions for which they are responsible on behalf of all Canadians.

-Savings for FY 2013-2014 will be achieved by maintaining the Regular and Reserve force strength of the CAF at 68,000 and 27,000 respectively, deferring anticipated growth over the medium term, rationalization of corporate accounts and reducing total contracted services and grants and contributions.
+Savings for FY 2014-2015 will be achieved by maintaining the Regular and Reserve force strength of the CAF at 68,000 and 27,000 respectively, deferring anticipated growth over the medium term, rationalizing corporate accounts, centralizing service delivery for real property and civilian human resources (HR) management and reducing total contracted services and grants and contributions.

 // SIGNED BY //